Caregiver Training [How to Wash Hands][Glove removal technique]

 Related Treatment Guides

-Michigan patients with new or ongoing foot and ankle concerns can access expert podiatric care at Balance Foot & Ankle with same-week new patient appointments at both our Howell location (4330 E Grand River, serving Livingston County patients) and our Bloomfield Hills location (43494 Woodward Ave #208, serving Oakland County and northern Metro Detroit).
+Michigan patients with new or ongoing foot and ankle concerns can access expert podiatric care at Balance Foot & Ankle with same-week new patient appointments at both our Howell location (4330 E Grand River, serving Livingston County patients) and our Bloomfield Township location (43494 Woodward Ave #208, serving Oakland County and northern Metro Detroit).
 Our fellowship-trained podiatric surgeons bring deep clinical and surgical expertise to a patient population ranging from young athletes with sports injuries to elderly patients requiring diabetic foot surveillance and wound care.
 We provide in-office digital X-ray at both locations for same-visit imaging, musculoskeletal ultrasound for soft tissue evaluation, and the full range of conservative and surgical treatment options for foot and ankle conditions.
 Michigan patients who have questions about whether their foot problem requires podiatric care are welcome to call (810) 206-1402 — our team will help determine whether an appointment is appropriate and schedule at the most convenient location.

 Watch on YouTube